SultanAlzahrani/DiscordBot/README.md

 | `/reload` | Reloads a command. |
 | `/ping` | To test out the connection. |

+## Version

+This is an initail test fire of sorts.
+More commands and enhancments are coming soon.

 ## Notes

 - Keep your `.env` file private and add it to `.gitignore`.
 - Never commit your bot token or API keys to Git.
 - If your Discord bot token is ever exposed, regenerate it immediately from the Discord Developer Portal.